Chicago, Athens, and Jerusalem

 In 1966, when Robert Shelton asked Dylan if his songs were influential because he broke the rules, Dylan responded, “I don’t break the rules, because I don’t see any rules to break.
 As far as I’m concerned, there aren’t any rules.”

-It is difficult to understate the magnitude of the impact Bob Dylan had on the development of popular music.
+With the inescapable benefit of hindsight, it is sadly too easy to understate the magnitude of the impact Bob Dylan had on the development of popular music.
+(I originally phrased that last sentence wrong.
+Thanks, Language Log!)
 We’re still living in the musical world created by Dylan’s innovations.

 So, Bob, how does it feel to be seventy?
 I don’t expect you to answer any time soon, but until then, many more happy birthdays!